 -discomfort during sexual intercourse

 -the pressure in the pelvic region

 So how does mom return to exercise after getting clearance from her doctor?
 She starts by strengthening her pelvic floor!

 We suggest consulting a pelvic floor physiotherapist or someone who specializes in pelvic floor rehab to learn proper form and exercise prescription.
-The main exercise they will prescribe is known as a Kegel.
-A Kegel is a pelvic floor strengthening exercise that really works!
+The main exercise they will prescribe is known as a Kegel exercise.
+A Kegel exercise is a pelvic floor strengthening exercise that really works!